dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-28-Force-of-LSTM-and-GRU.md

 <img src='/images/lstm_and_gru/gru.png' />
 </p>

-So what is going on, again?
+So what is going on again?

 1. **New Memory Generation**